 It can also be synced to Quardio’s free mobile app or the Apple Health app.

-Motiv and Bodytrak have unveiled health monitoring devices that can be worn on the finger (as a ring) or in the ear (like an earbud), respectively, at the 2017 Computer Electronics Show, according to Bertalan Mesko, PhD, a health technology expert and author of the Medical Futurist blog.
+Motiv and Bodytrak had unveiled health monitoring devices that can be worn on the finger (as a ring) or in the ear (like an earbud), respectively, at the 2017 Computer Electronics Show, according to Bertalan Meskó, PhD, a health technology expert and author of the Medical Futurist blog.

-Technology aside, it will still be up to individuals to heed their doctor’s advice based on the data received.
+Technology aside, it will still be up to people to heed their doctor’s advice based on the data received.

 Other major research studies also are integrating the use of health-tracking technology, including the All of Us study at the National Institutes of Health (NIH).

-The study, part of the $130 million Precision Medicine Initiative, will enroll more than 1 million Americans in an attempt to develop more effective ways to prevent and treat disease.
+The study, part of the $130 million Precision Medicine Initiative, will enroll more than 1 million people in the United States in an attempt to develop more effective ways to prevent and treat disease.

 “[It’s] the most far-reaching medical research initiative in the history of the United States,” said Dr. Eric Topol, director of the Scripps Translational Science Institute, in a press statement.

 The institute will enroll participants and assess emerging wearables and other medical devices for use in the study.

 All of Us participants will contribute health and lifestyle information in surveys, undergo health exams, donate blood and urine samples, monitor their own health, and submit data via mobile apps, websites, interactive voice response, feature phones, and wearable sensors.